 It’s simple, really.
 We all want to be seen and heard, even if it’s by the mean lady making us do math.
 I made a point of connecting with every student in my class daily.
 We would share a quick word or a story, and then we got back to work.

 By building relationships with individual students and the class as a whole, I leveraged their trust when I needed them to quiet down or be especially focused, like the day before a big test.

 I praised the behavior I wanted, and yes, I allowed some talking.

-Now that I shifted the conversation to academics and built positive relationships with my students, it was time to actively reinforce the behaviors I wanted to see.
-If my class was working quietly—or maybe they weren’t quiet, but were still on-task—I let them know I they were doing well.
+Now that I had shifted the conversation to academics and built positive relationships with my students, it was time to actively reinforce the behaviors I wanted to see.
+If my class was working quietly—or maybe they weren’t quiet but were still on task—I let them know they were doing well.
 I pointed out when they put in a lot of effort and noticed when they were working cooperatively.

 A few months later, I asked students if they were learning more now that they were talking less.
 Most agreed that they were better off without so much chatting.
 Even a sheepish shrug of agreement from a few students told me I was on the right track.